anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Storage Scenarios and Architecture Fit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The storage model and stereotypical usage scenarios illustrate the key storage uses cases and their applicability to support storage needs from across a range of cloud deployments.
+The storage model and stereotypical usage scenarios illustrate the key storage uses cases and their applicability to support storage needs from across a range of
+cloud deployments.
 This set of storage uses cases is summarised in the following tables, including how the stereotypes can support the Anuket Reference Architectures, followed by the key areas for consideration in such a deployment scenario.
 The structure of the table is:

 - Use Case - what is the target storage use case being covered (large data-centre, small data-centre, standalone cloud, edge etc.)
 - Sterotype - which of defined stereotypes is used
-- Infra / Ctrl / Mgt - is the storage stereotype able to support the: Infrastructure, Control Plane and Management Plane Needs
+- Infra / Ctrl / Mgt - is the storage stereotype able to support the:

+  - Infrastructure - for host computer boot (from either local host storage or PXE),
+  - Control Plane - for cloud infrastructure control (such as OpenStack (RA1) or Kubernetes (RA2) control functions) and
+  - Management Plane Needs - for Infrastructure Automation, Tenant VNF/CNF Orchestration and cloud infrastructure monitoring and assurance
-- Tenant / User - is the storage stereotype able to support Tenant / User Plane needs including: Platform Native, Shared File Storage & Object Storage (as per section - "3.6.3 Storage for Tenant Consumption")
+- Tenant / User - is the storage stereotype able to support Tenant / User Plane needs including: Platform Native, Shared File Storage & Object Storage (as per
+section - "3.6.3 Storage for Tenant Consumption")

 Where: